Wild Boar Hunting with Modern Sporting Rifle (MSR) – Americas Best Selling Rifle, period.

 Topping the hunt off with a wild game dinner is a classic at the lodge.
 Hunters should never go hungry.
 Grilled Wild Boar loin and au gratin potatoes with onion and mushroom finished off with bread is a meal fit for the table of a Hero.

-Hello my name is Greg Johnson, my friends call me the Moose Man.
+Hello my name is Greg Johnson, my friends call me the Moose Man and I want to thank you for your interest in Hunting and Slaying the Raging Boars of Bear Mountain.

 Bear Mountain LLC